-Travel Assistance Award Program is an initiative designed to support conference travel for women in the Science, Technology, Engineering, Mathematics, and Medicine (STEMM) disciplines and/or diverse male and female faculty, with diversity defined in terms of under-represented minority (URM) status, in any discipline at WSU.
+Travel Assistance Award Program is an initiative designed to support conference travel for women and diverse faculty, with diversity defined in terms of under-represented minority (URM) status, in any discipline at WSU.
 The aim of the program is to recognize faculty impactful in their field, and to -promote scholarship and career development by providing a travel grant to support attendance at national conferences or international scientific meetings to present significant/novel findings.

 The following program(s)/activitie(s) are part of the Work/Life Support Initiative, which aims to address institutional and individual barriers to retention and advancement for all university faculty members:

 - Child Care Resource & Referral: WSU Child Care Resource and Referral is a community service organization dedicated to the provision and development of licensed, quality, affordable early learning environments for all families in Whitman and Asotin Counties

 - Dual Work Balance: Dual career faculty couples face a unique set of challenges within the academic world.
 WSU’s Kirk and Noel Schulz’s article discusses their experiences over the last fifteen years related to work/life balance for a dual career engineering faculty couple.

 - Gender Inclusive and Trans* Support Work Group: 1.
 To update and review gender inclusive facilities listing available on all WSU campuses, 2.
 Assess gap areas for gender inclusive restrooms, and 3.
 Develop long term plan to incorporate gender inclusive restrooms on all campuses

 - Washington State Child Care Aware: Child Care Aware of Washington is dedicated to ensuring that every child in Washington has access to high-quality child care and early learning programs.